- Non-fungible tokens (NFTs) are a type of digital currency that is unique and non-replicable

 - Invest in property technology to prepare for this revolution

-By now, you’ve probably heard of the non-fungible token (NFT) trend that blew up at the start of 2021.
+By now, you’ve probably heard of the non-fungible token (NFT) trend.
 In simplest terms, an NFT is a type of digital currency that is unique and not replicable.
-The metadata of the token contains unique and non-replicable codes.
+The metadata of the token contains unique, non-replicable codes.
 However, amidst NFT becoming a part of the mainstream lexicon, let’s not forget about fungible tokens (FT).
 You’ve definitely heard of FTs at least once in the past few years.
 Cryptocurrency, including Bitcoin, is an example of fungible tokens, meaning that all tokens are identical and can be divided.

 Read on to learn: